 Paul A. Greene, Ph.D.

-Dr. Greene has been affiliated with Iona College since 1979, and is professor in the Psychology Department.
+Dr. Greene has been affiliated with Iona College since 1979.
 He served as chair of the Psychology Department from 1999-2006, and again 2010-2013.
-Previously, he was the drector of the Masters Mental Health Counseling program.
-He has been the clinical consultant to the Iona College Counseling Center, and is a member of the CARE Committee, the campus group that evaluates potential disruptions to campus safety, people and situations that may pose threats to self and others.
+Previously, he was the director of the Mental Health Counseling master’s program.

-In 2013, The Academic Division of the New York State Psychological Association awarded him the David Mitchell Award for Outstanding Service to the New York State Psychological Association and to Academic and Community Psychology.
-Westchester County Psychological Association awarded him their Distinguished Service Award in 2006, and in 2003, the New York State Psychological Association awarded him the Distinguished Service Award.
+In 2013, the Academic Division of the New York State Psychological Association awarded him the David Mitchell Award for Outstanding Service to the New York State Psychological Association and to Academic and Community Psychology.
+Westchester County Psychological Association awarded him the Distinguished Service Award in 2006, and in 2003, the New York State Psychological Association awarded him the Distinguished Service Award.

 He is a member of the American Psychological Association.